An introduction to India in as few words as possible.

 (Alright, we are going to talk about culture, not money.)

 As you already know Europe is a continent made of numerous countries having somewhat similar yet different ethnicity, cultures, and languages.
 In the same fashion, India is a nation with numerous states that possess similar but different cultures and languages (even ethnicity).

 India has the great Himalayan mountains in the north.
 The Indian ocean shores the southern half of the nation.
 Several high and low mountains and rivers are spread here and there.

-India is among the top ten forest rich countries.
+The country is among the top ten forest rich countries.
 According to an estimation, forests cover 24% of total area of India.
-These forests boast of being one of the richets wild-life in the world, too.
+These forests boast of being one of the richest wild-life in the world, too.

 India has a part its west covered by the Thar desert.

 India is generally a warm country (while it can be very cold in the mountain areas of far north).
 Southern half of the country is warmer compared to the northern half.
 Temperature can fall below 0 degree during the winter time in the northern plains.
 Snow is observed only in the far north Himalayan region.

 India is the 2nd most populated country in the world.
 Being blessed with highly fertile lands and life-pro conditions, life flourished plentifully in India.
 However, today India would be happy to see some reduction in its population.

 Indians tend to be religious (that certainly doesn’t mean there are no atheists in India).
 Roughly 80% of Indians follow Hinduism, 14% Islam, 2.3% Christianity, and 1.7% Sikhism.
 Although Buddhism was born in India, only 0.7% Indians follow Buddhism.

 India lives in many time periods at the same time.